ponoor/python-step-series/docs/step-series.rst

 As you increase each parameter, the motor's torque will also increase; however, the motor will also begin to vibrate more and produce more heat.
 Be sure to set the parameters appropriately for your load.

+.. tip:: Remember: we've already calculated `configuration files`_ for a variety of motors for you
+    if you would like to use them.

 ******************************
 Other Connections and Settings